-On the other hand, there are multiple ways to handle a challenge; one company might prefer an employee who takes a measured, methodological, and planned approach, whereas another organization might prefer individuals who dive in and do all that they can to meet the challenge, without necessarily thinking of the bigger picture.
+On the other hand, there are multiple ways to handle a challenge.
+One company might prefer an employee who takes a measured, methodological, and planned approach, whereas another organization might prefer individuals who dive in and do all they can to meet the challenge, without necessarily thinking of the bigger picture.

-Depending on the industry, different techniques of managing problems may be a priority.
+Depending on the industry, different techniques for managing problems may be a priority.

 Before we get to some sample answers, let’s review the process of how you should arrive at an answer for yourself.